Olga-front/forkify-recipes/README.md

 on the right.

 The following technologies were used in this project:
-- JS using ES6 (classes; forEach, map, findIndex array methods);
+- JS using ES6 (classes; forEach, map, findIndex array methods),
-- JS code was divided into modules and controllers to make it more readable;
+- JS code was divided into modules and controllers to make it more readable,
-- Webpack, added configuration for SCSS, JS modules
+- Webpack, added configuration for SCSS, JS modules,
-- NPM, Babel
+- NPM, Babel,
-- SCSS, variables
+- SCSS, variables,
 - BEM methodology to make front-end code easier to read and understand, easier to work with, easier to scale and support